neondatabase-labs/generative-feedback-loops-example/README.md

 # Generative Feedback Loops Example

 This project implements a **personalized podcast recommendation solution** with [**Neon**](https://neon.tech/), [**Azure OpenAI**](https://azure.microsoft.com/en-us/products/ai-services/openai-service), and [**Azure Functions**](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview).
 The solution dynamically analyzes user preferences and podcast data to provide highly relevant suggestions in real-time.
 It uses the **Generative Feedback Loops** (GFL) mechanism to continuously learn from new user interactions and content updates.
-Read more on how to guide blog.
+Read more on [how to guide blog post](https://neon.tech/blog/generative-feedback-loops-with-neon-serverless-postgres-azure-functions-and-azure-openai).

 ## What is Generative Feedback Loops